he1nh/openshift-prometheus/README.md

 To monitor the cluster with OpenShift we will be using the kubernetes serivce discovery feature in Prometheus.
 Using the prometheus configuration from the Prometheus documentation.

-creat a configmap holding the prometheus configuartion file
+create a *configmap* which holds the Prometheus configuration file

 ```code
 oc ceate configmap prometheus-config --from-file config/prometheus-kubernetes.yml